dscpsyl/quotebot/.github/README.md

 </a>

-**Note:** *This project is unmaintained.
+**Note:** *This project is unmaintained and many expected features of a discord bot has not been implemented yet.
 You can submit issues and requests.
 However, they will be resolved at times only convient and available to me.*